KNL’s CNHF Manpack radio – the new standard for operational communications

 • Freeze/thaw

-The manpack radio’s complex technology ensures smooth and safe operations
+The manpack HF radio’s complex technology ensures smooth and safe operational communications

-The KNL Manpack radios are loaded with cutting-edge technology that ultimately serves one goal: to ensure that you can conduct your operations as safely and smoothly as possible.
-If you are a professional looking to find out more technical information regarding our Manpack radios, please see the complete product sheet.
-You can also contact us here, as we are excited to discuss what the KNL CNHF Manpack radios can do for you.
+The KNL Manpack HF radios are loaded with cutting-edge HF technology that ultimately serves one goal: to ensure that you can conduct your operations as safely and smoothly as possible.
+If you are a professional looking to find out more technical information regarding manpack operational communications, please see the complete product sheet you can find in product page.
+You can also contact us below, as we are excited to discuss what manpack communications can do for you.